Brockville Braves

+The Brockville Braves (French: Braves de Brockville) are a Junior A ice hockey team based in Brockville.
+The Braves compete in the Central Canada Hockey League (CCHL) as a member of the West Division.
+The Braves have won two Bogart Cup championships since their founding in 1963.
+They are one of the Original Five CCHL teams, along with the Nepean Raiders, Pembroke Lumber Kings, Rockland Nationals and Smiths Falls Bears.
+Since the 1981–82 season, the team has played its home games at Brockville Memorial Civic Centre, which opened on October 19, 1981.

-The Brockville Braves are a Junior "A" ice hockey team from Brockville, Ontario, Canada.
-They are a part of the Central Canada Hockey League.
-Such NHLers as Larry Robinson and current player Wayne Simmonds of the Toronto Maple Leafs, amongst other famous players, have all played for the Braves.
+Such NHLers as Larry Robinson and Wayne Simmonds, amongst other famous players, have both played for the Braves.

 History

-The Brockville Braves (est. 1963) are the oldest continuously operated franchise in the CCHL.
+The Brockville Braves are the second oldest continuously operated franchise in the CCHL after the Smiths Falls Bears.
 In 1979, the team received national attention after being left homeless from an arena collapse.
 They played their home games at Cardinal and Rockland.

 It took until 1986 for the Brockville Braves to win a CJHL championships.
-They clinched the Bogart Cup on a late April night, defeating their nemesis Pembroke 8-7 in the finals.
+They clinched the Bogart Cup on a late April night, defeating their nemesis Pembroke 8–7 in the finals.
 Braves' goalie Jacques Breault was the hero, as with 22 seconds to go in the game, turned away a penalty shot by the league's all-time leading scorer Luc Chabot.
 Although losing to Orillia in the Ontario playdowns, the team was a memorable one.
 Notable members of this team were all-time Braves leading scorer Larry Mitchell, Breault, Paul Duford, Tim Dubas, Dan Nummikoski, Steve Rachwal, Chad Badawey and Rob White.

 Since that championship, the team has experienced more bad times than good.
 The late 1980s and early 1990s were not good to the Braves, who failed to make the playoffs multiple times.

 In 1997, times began to change for the better again.
-The Braves competed in and won in Quebec, the Fred Page Cup, the Eastern Canadian Junior "A" championship.
+The Braves competed in and won in Quebec, the Fred Page Cup, the Eastern Canadian Junior A championship.
 This allowed for their team to compete in the event and give them the experience they needed for the next season.
 The Braves regained their league title in 1998, bringing the club around full circle.

 Former NHLer Todd Gill purchased the Brockville Braves and has been the head coach since 2006-07.
 He helped bring the Fred Page Cup to Brockville for the first time for 2010.
 Gill played in the NHL from 1984 to 2003 playing for the Toronto Maple Leafs, San Jose Sharks, Detroit Red Wings, Phoenix Coyotes, and St. Louis Blues.
 Former Braves head coach Mike McCourt was recently named head coach of the OHL's Niagara Ice Dogs for 2009-10.
 McCourt was head coach with Brockville from 2003 to 2006.